jakubDoka/gogen/README.md

  specify directories where it should search for them.
 Another thing you have to do is annotating all your template files, so lets show how template file should look like

-//gogen_template // notice this comment annotation, to speed things up gogen looks for this first and ignores file if its missing package example // comment does not apply here, i just commented it so ide will not show me an error

 ```go
 //gogen_template
 package example